 18.4.2 Load Profile ID Assignment

-(1) All Load Profile ID assignments shall conform with the valid combinations within the Load Profiling Guide Appendix D, Profile Decision Tree.
+(1) All Load Profile ID assignments shall conform with the valid combinations within the Load Profiling Guide Section 20, Profile Decision Tree.

 (2) Should there be any change in Load Profile ID assignment to any ESI ID, it will be the responsibility of the Transmission Service Provider (TSP) and/or Distribution Service Provider (DSP) to submit those changes to ERCOT.